top of page

 TAKING ACTION ON CLIMATE CHANGE

-I voted to approve the City's first-ever Climate Action Plan and served on the Climate Action Task Force.
+I voted to approve the City's first-ever Climate Action Plan.
+I served on the Climate Action Task Force.
 I support the Salem Bike Vision and voted to invest in bike-friendly and pedestrian-friendly infrastructure around the city.
 I voted to approve accepting grant funding from Portland General Electric to build electric vehicle charging stations for city vehicles and to build our state's first-ever solar microgrid.
+I voted to support grant applications to improve Pringle Creek and plant trees across the city.
+I worked with the American Association of University Women Salem Chapter to put together a tree-planting project at Yoshikai Elementary School.

 I voted for a performance audit of the Salem Police Department.
-I voted to increase police funding, including funding for the Behavioral Health Unit, which handles high-acuity 911 calls involving persons struggling with mental illness.
-I voted to add funding for two new fire stations in the city's infrastructure bond measure, which the voters passed by a wide margin in November 2022.
+I voted to increase police funding and to procure body cameras for every officer.
+I voted to add funding for two new fire stations, and new fire trucks to replace the aging fleet of fire trucks, to the city's infrastructure bond measure.
+The voters passed the bond measure by a wide margin in November 2022.

 SUPPORTING SANTIAM CANYON WILDFIRE SURVIVORS